daga96/TrackToon/README.md

-# TrackToon
+TrackToon: A Dynamic Webtoon Reading List Manager

+Overview:
-This application was a part of the university project.
-It is type of a read list for Korean webtoons.
-Website was made using using React, implementing React Hooks and Context API.
+TrackToon is an innovative web application designed as part of a university project, serving as a personalized reading list for Korean webtoons.
+Developed using React, the project leverages React Hooks and the Context API to provide a seamless and responsive user experience.
+The application's main functionality revolves around scraping webtoon information through Python Selenium and BeautifulSoup, presenting users with a comprehensive list on the Browse page.

+Key Features:

+React-powered Interface: Utilizing the power of React, TrackToon ensures a modern, interactive, and user-friendly interface.
+React Hooks and Context API: The application adopts the latest React features, making the codebase efficient, modular, and easy to maintain.
-It uses Python Selenium and BeautifulSoup to scrap webtoons information and show them in the Browse page.
+Webtoon Information Scraper: Python Selenium and BeautifulSoup work in tandem to scrape relevant information from various webtoons, offering users a centralized hub for discovering and tracking their favorite series.

-Project was created for a Korean class thus it is partially in Korean.

 Visit website here: https://tracktoon-a462e.web.app/